 Department of Electrical and Computer Engineering

-The Department offers a Bachelor of Science degree program in Electrical Engineering with an option in computer engineering, accredited by the Engineering Accreditation Commission of ABET, Inc. (http://www.abet.org)
+The Bachelor of Science degree program in Electrical Engineering offers an option in computer engineering, and is accredited by the Engineering Accreditation Commission of ABET, Inc. (http://www.abet.org)

 |Program: BS Electrical Engineering|

 |Student enrollment in Fall 2016||85|